AI Coding Instructions

 - Don't modify unrelated code to make your path easier

-The best instructions file is the one that prevents the mistakes you keep making.
+The best instructions file is the one that prevents yesterday’s mistakes.